-You pay the entire cost for coverage -- \$15 per month -- under the Plan with after-tax contributions.
-Your cost is the same regardless of how many dependents are covered under the Plan.
+You pay the entire cost for coverage -- \$15 per month/\$21 per month for enhanced Parents Plus coverage -- under the Plan with after-tax contributions.
+Your cost is the same regardless of how many dependents are covered.

-Your contributions toward the cost of coverage start when your coverage begins.
-Your contributions are automatically deducted from your pay.
+Your contributions for Plan coverage are automatically deducted from your pay when your coverage begins.

-If you have coverage but are away from work because of an unpaid sickness or leave of absence you must pay for coverage on an after-tax basis through direct-billing with Citi.
+If you have coverage but are away from work because of an unpaid sickness or leave of absence you must pay for coverage through direct-billing with Citi.